ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 2
 g≈1.6m/s
 2
- ), the range is ~6 times greater than on Earth
+ ), the range would be significantly greater than on Earth.

 Practical Applications
 Sports
-Soccer: Long passes use angles near
-45
+Soccer & Baseball: Players often aim for launch angles close to 45
 ∘
 45
 ∘
+  to maximize distance.

-Basketball: Higher arcs improve the chance of scoring
+Basketball: Shots might use higher arcs for better chances of scoring.

-Baseball: Home runs involve optimal launch angles and high initial velocities

 Engineering & Ballistics
-Artillery: Cannons are often angled near
-45
+Artillery: Designing trajectories for maximum range usually involves angles near 45
 ∘
 45
 ∘
-  for maximum distance

-Aerospace: Trajectories must consider gravity, air resistance, and Earth's curvature
+ .

+Aerospace: Projectile motion under varying gravitational fields is critical in planning spacecraft trajectories.

-Effects of Uneven Terrain
+Uneven Terrain
-When the projectile lands at a height different from the launch height (e.g., a hill, valley, or platform), the standard range formula must be adjusted.
-The vertical motion becomes:
+When the landing height differs from the launch height, the vertical motion is modeled as:

 𝑦
 (